Taipei City Council

 Taipei City Council (台北市議會 (Táiběishì Yìhuì)) is the city council of Taipei, Taiwan.
-One of the largest local councils in Taiwan, the city council is currently composed of 61 councillors, all elected lately in the 2022 Taiwanese local elections.
+One of the largest local councils in Taiwan, the city council is currently composed of 61 councillors, all elected most recently in the 2022 Taiwanese local elections.

 Composition

 The Kuomintang, gaining 2 seat after the 2022 Taiwanese local elections, maintained its status as the largest party in the city council, but falling short of an overall majority.
 The Democratic Progressive Party, although still being the largest opposition party in the council, gain 2 seats in the election.
 New Party and People First Party, members of the conventional pan-Blue coalition, won 2 seats each.
 Smaller parties, including New Power Party, Social Democratic Party and Can't Stop This Party, won 3 seats in total.
 All standing as an independent, 7 candidates were elected to the city council.

 Since the local elections in 2022, the Council was composed as follows: